mesferatus/mesferatus/README.md

 ## 🖤 About Me

-I'm 19 years old and currently studying **Systems Analysis**, with a focus on **backend development, data analysis and cybersecurity**.
+I'm 19 and currently studying **Systems Analysis**, focusing on **backend development, data, and cybersecurity**.
+I like working where these areas connect — especially when it involves turning messy processes into something structured and actually useful.
+Most of what I’ve learned came from building things in practice, understanding how systems behave, and seeing how technical decisions impact real scenarios.

-I work at the intersection of **software engineering, data and process automation**, building solutions that connect business logic with real technical implementation.

-I have experience with **Python automation, data analysis and dashboard development**, along with hands-on work in the Salesforce ecosystem and supporting strategic decision-making through data.

-I previously worked at **Eve Air Mobility**, where I:
+I’ve worked with **Python for automation**, **data analysis**, and **dashboard development**, and I also have experience with the **Salesforce ecosystem** in a business context.
+During my time at **Eve Air Mobility**, I worked closely with data and internal processes, which helped me develop a more practical and strategic view of technology.
+Recently, I’ve been diving deeper into **cybersecurity (Blue Team)**, focusing on monitoring, analysis, and system behavior.

+**At Eve Air Mobility, I worked on:**
-- 🕯️ automated pricing processes using Python
+- 🕯️ **Automated pricing processes** using Python
-- 🕯️ built dashboards for leadership using Power BI
+- 🕯️ **Built dashboards for leadership** using Power BI
-- 🕯️ supported decision-making through data analysis
+- 🕯️ **Supported decision-making** through data analysis
-- 🕯️ worked with enterprise systems and integrations
+- 🕯️ **Worked with enterprise systems and integrations**

-I also study and apply concepts of **security and networking**, focusing on monitoring, analysis and understanding system behavior.

-My goal is to build systems that are **scalable, reliable and meaningful**, while continuously growing in **cybersecurity (Blue Team)**.

 ---

 ## ⚙️ Tech Stack